ptcrews/smtcoq/src/verit/alethe.md

 | qnt_rm_unused         | Quant  | Add                                               | [ ]  |
 | sko_ex                | Quant  | Add                                               | [ ]  |
 | sko_forall            | Quant  | Add                                               | [ ]  |

-# Tests
-This is a big addition to SMTCoq in the order of 1000s of lines of code.
-The only way to validate its soundness is by testing.
-We want Alethe proofs with enough rule coverage so we are able to test all the rules in the Alethe specfication and all its variants.
-The bad new is that in these 1000s of lines of code added by a single person, there are bound to be a lot of bugs.
-The good news is that these won't affect the soundness of SMTCoq.
-A proof must prove the formula it claims to prove, otherwise SMTCoq will fail.
-In the worst case, if a rule isn't encoded properly, proofs that contain instances of that rule won't work, making SMTCoq more incomplete, but it won't be able to prove things that don't stand.